-Gender diversity and gender sensitivity often deal with various issues involved in making women, men, and non-binary gender categories (gender categories that do not fit the male and female binary) have equal standing both in private and public life.
-Gender sensitive efforts ensure that exclusion and discrimination based on gender or gender identity do not happen allowing everyone to have equal opportunities, contribute fully to society, and generally live happy and progressive lives.
+Gender diversity and gender sensitivity often deal with various issues that ensure that women, men, and non-binary gender categories (gender categories that do not fit the male and female binary) have equal standing both in private and public life.
+We don’t want exclusion and discrimination based on gender or gender identity to happen.
+We want to allow everyone equal opportunities, contribute fully to society, and generally live happy and progressive lives.

-The Manitoba Human Rights Code preamble starts with this line: “Much discrimination is rooted in ignorance and education is essential to its eradication…” This points to the importance of learning in order to prevent ourselves from making mistakes that can be hurtful or harmful to others.
-If concepts of gender identity, gender equality/equity, sexual orientation or LGBTQ rights are new to you, make an effort to read about them.
 Your local library is a great source of information on these topics.
-You can also search through the internet for materials.
-Organizations in Manitoba like SERC (Sexuality Education Resource Centre MB) or Rainbow Resource Centre have online resources, events (seminars, trainings), support projects and other activities that can help you become more informed about these issues (for sample materials, see Community Resources below).
+Meanwhile, organizations in Manitoba like SERC (Sexuality Education Resource Centre MB) or Rainbow Resource Centre have online resources, events (seminars and trainings), and other activities that can help you become more informed (for sample materials, see Community Resources below).
 You can also check out Manitoba Education’s list of LGBTQ Resources for more sources of information.

-Keeping an open mind means suspending your judgement while learning about gender issues.
-This is essential when you want to understand things fully.
-Don’t look at information only through the lens of your own experience, beliefs or principles and try to understand what other people may be experiencing or feeling.
-This will help you develop empathy and a greater respect for others who may be going through a harder journey than you.
+This means suspending your judgement as you learn and understand more about such issues.
+Open-minded people look at information not only through the lens of their own experience, beliefs or principles; they put themselves in other people’s shoes to understand what they may be experiencing or feeling.
+In this way, they develop empathy and greater respect for others who may be going through a harder journey than they are.

 Human Rights law protects people against gender discrimination.
 In Manitoba, the Manitoba Human Rights Commission is responsible for administering the Human Rights Code.
-The Code explicitly prohibits discrimination or harassment on the basis of a person’s gender or actual or perceived gender identity.
-It also outlines ways by which employers and service providers may provide reasonable accommodation that does not cause undue hardship.
-To know more about human rights protections, read Discrimination based on gender identity and The Human Rights Code.
+The Code prohibits discrimination or harassment based on a person’s gender or actual or perceived gender identity.
+It also outlines how employers and service providers may provide a reasonable accommodation that does not cause undue hardship.
+Know more about human rights protections by reading Discrimination based on gender identity and The Human Rights Code.

-The best way to show sensitivity is to always start at a genuine place of kindness and respect.
-After all, we are all people, regardless of gender.
-Practise empathy and think twice before you do or say anything that may offend others.
+The best way to show sensitivity is to start from a genuine place of kindness and respect.
+After all, we are all people regardless of sex, gender, or sexual orientation.
 Make it your policy to use respectful communication at all times.
-Contribute and work towards a gender inclusive environment so that everyone can live and work in peace and to the best of their abilities.
+Contribute and work towards a gender-inclusive environment so that everyone can live and work in peace and to the best of their abilities.

 Some terms you may want to know: